LEGO 76170 – Marvel – Iron Man Vs. Thanos

 Thanos’ big turret shares this same motif, dark blue and gold with flecks of grey, easily representing the pilot.
 The decal on the shields on the side are the exact same shield pattern used in the Thanos Mech.
 The big turret is used to try and protect Thanos’ gauntlet, which seems to be behind a blue-laser grid.

 Now this is all speculation here because I’m not actually sure.
-Is Thanos protecting his gauntlet from Iron Man, or is Iron Man trying to stop Thanos before he gets to the gauntlet and he just so happens to have had time to set up a turret?
+Is Thanos protecting his gauntlet from Iron Man.
+Or is Iron Man trying to stop Thanos before he gets to the gauntlet and he just so happens to have had time to set up a turret?
 This is ultimately going to be decided by our +4 audience because I don’t know.

 Now I just want to draw a quick focus to the turret, more specifically, the new spring-loaded shooter.
 I’m sure I’m not alone in thinking that this spring-loaded shooter was new for 2021, but it was actually released in mid-2020 alongside the new 76153 – Marvel Avenger Helicarrier.
 The set was so big with all sorts of things with it that it went right over most people’s heads.

 The new spring-loaded shooter is fantastic.
 It utilises a button on the back, similar to the light bricks, to fire the bullet across the room, and isn’t a large or bulky as the technic based launchers.
-Because of how small and slimline it is, I can easily see this being implemented and hidden away in a large variety of different sets moving forward, and I cannot wait to make something with one hidden away inside it.
+Because of how small and slimline it is, I can easily see this being implemented and hidden away in a large variety of different sets moving forward.
+I cannot wait to make something with one hidden away inside it.

 I honestly would recommend you read this interview that New Elementary had with one of the designers when the launcher came out last year.
 This set is by far the easiest way to get your hands on the new launcher, meaning that if you’re buying this for your kids, parents will get a kick out of it too.

 Overall, this is a 4+ set, and you get exactly what you expect from it.
 It’s a neat little way to get mini-Thanos if you missed out on his mech and it even comes with a cheap way to get the Iron Man figure.
-I still am really enamoured with the new spring-loaded shooter, but really do wish there was something that he could shoot at that would fall apart or explode, but that isn’t within the capabilities of the target audience.
+I still am really enamoured with the new spring-loaded shooter.
+But really do wish there was something that he could shoot at that would fall apart or explode, but that isn’t within the capabilities of the target audience.

 As a 4+ set, it does its job, and I can accredit LEGO for that.
-The larger and single-use parts are a bit of detriment to the set as far as costs go, but this is the same with all 4+ sets and is a trickle-down effect of manufacturing.
+The larger and single-use parts are a bit of detriment to the set as far as costs go.
+But this is the same with all 4+ sets and is a trickle-down effect of manufacturing.
 If you’re looking for a gift for a young child, or you want an excuse to play around with the launcher as I was, I would recommend picking this up, but if you’re an AFOL collector, I would honestly pass over this.